Legal Studies Program

 For more information visit the California Courts website.

-Yes, ARC's Legal Assisting students will be assisting clinic participants with the paperwork necessary to file a petition for dismissal.
+Yes, ARC's Legal Studies students will be assisting clinic participants with the paperwork necessary to file a petition for dismissal.
 Volunteer attorneys from the Wiley Manual Bar Association, The Cruz Reynoso Bar Association, and from the greater Sacramento legal community will be present to answer questions and review applications.

 Applicants must first complete a Live Scan fingerprint application and then take that applicatoin to a Live Scan location to have finger prints taken.
 There are different applications for California and out-of-state residents, so make sure you pick the right applicatoin.

 The most common reason for obtaining relief pursuant to PC1203.4/1203.4a is to allow the previously-convicted person to state on non-governmental employment applications that they have not been convicted of a felony.
 However, the record of conviction continues to exist and continues to have certain effects.
 A clearance of this type does not eliminate all possible adverse consequences or release a person from all "penalties and disabilities" resulting from the charges in the case:

 - Information relating to the case may be available to others when the release of such information is authorized by law.

 - A dismissal pursuant to PC 1203.4/1203.4a does not relieve you from the obligation to disclose the conviction in response to any direct question contained in any questionnaire or application for public office, for licensure by any state or local agency, or for contracting with the California State Lottery, but allows you to indicate "no" on most employment applications that ask whether you have been convicted of a crime.